tthorntone/AdNauseam-Wiki/Troubleshooting.md

 ***

+#### Firefox: uBlock's popup UI is not displaying

+You can fix this by following the following steps:
+1. In the navigation bar (Awesome Bar) enter `about:config`
+2. Click on the `I'll be careful, I promise!` button
+3. Search for `ublock0`
+4. Double click on `extensions.ublock0.forceLegacyToolbarButton` so that the value = `true`
+5. Restart Firefox

+***

 #### Links to social networks are blocked

 Because you enabled _"Fanboy’s Social Blocking List"_, or one of the filter lists which includes it, like _"Fanboy’s Annoyance List"_ or _"Fanboy+Easylist-Merged Ultimate List"_.